spywhere/Javatar/README.md

 ##### Development Build
 * New feature, Run main class.
 Can be accessed via *Development Section... > Builds: Run Main Class* (more details on Javatar Shell)
 * To force quit your application when run, just close the console view.
+* Java's StackTrace highlighting

 ##### Stable Build
 * Project/Package/Class Build improvements (now support multiple files building and error logs) *Please report an issue if you found something broken (this feature using internal shell so it might not work same as Sublime Text's shell)*
+* New build type, Working Classes
+* Building output highlighting
 * Fixed Javatar Calls cannot find the right package name and class name
+* Package channel must be specified 'dev' in order to subscribe to development channel instead of anything else except 'stable'
 * Class name detection improvements
 * Java file validation improvements
 * Building system now completely changed to internal building system (more details on Build System section below)